Canadian Drumline Association Regulations 2023

 Penalty: ten (10) points per infraction

-2.6 Ensembles may position their PA system directly adjacent to the on-screen area.
-An adult may adjust the volume levels in real time, however all sounds must be created and/or triggered by performers in the on-screen area.
-An adult non performer outside the on-Screen area may not trigger or initiate sounds of any kind.
-Speakers and all other instruments and props must be in the on-screen area.
+2.6 Ensembles may position their PA system directly adjacent to the competition area.
+An adult may adjust the volume levels in real time, however all sounds must be created and/or triggered by performers in the competition area.
+Therefore an adult non performer outside the competition area may not trigger or initiate sounds of any kind.
+Speakers and all other instruments and props must be in the competition area.

-2.7 No pyrotechnics, firearms (of any type), flammable liquids, and/or canisters will be permitted in or around the competition site.
-Effect creating tools, including but not limited to smoke machines, compressed air apparatuses, animals, helium filled balloons, motorized vehicles except for motorized wheelchairs used by disabled performers, use of glass objects that may break and/or leave shards of glass in the competition area, drones or any remote-controlled airborne device, lasers, and lighting (not already installed in the building) may not be used as any part of the performance.
+2.7 No pyrotechnics, firearms (of any type), swords and knives, flammable liquids, and/or canisters will be permitted in or around the competition site.
+Effect creating tools, including but not limited to smoke machines, compressed air apparatuses, animals, helium filled balloons, robots, motorized vehicles (other than for motorized wheelchairs used in daily life by performers with disabilities), use of glass objects that may break and/or leave shards of glass in the competition area, drones or any remote-controlled airborne or land device, lasers, and lighting (not already installed in the building) may not be used as any part of the performance.
 Neither wet cell batteries, nor gasoline, electric, or manually powered generators can be used.
 Building lighting cannot be turned off, dimmed, or otherwise altered by the performing ensemble.
 Battery operated devices using common off-the-shelf flashlight batteries (AA, AAA, AAAA, C, D, N, 9V and button cells) are allowed.
 Devices using dry-cell secondary “rechargeable batteries”, including cell phones, cameras, MP3 players and computers are also allowed.
 Car and/or truck batteries are not permitted.